Sabina Mattfeldt, Baltimore: Significant landmarks

 Most of the residential properties in the community are located in the southern half of the neighborhood on Mattfeldt Avenue.
 Meadowbrook Aquatic & Fitness Center is located between these homes and Kelly Avenue, opposite the post office on Cottonworth Avenue.
 Build in 1930 by George Morris, Meadowbrook Aquatic serves as a venue for the North Baltimore Aquatic Club and was the home training facility for Olympic swimmer Michael Phelps.

 Whole Foods Market operates a grocery store to the north of Kelly Avenue on Smith Avenue.

 Asbury Park fills the area between Whole Foods Market and the houses on Appleby Avenue.

 Public transportation

-The Route 27 (MTA Maryland) bus crosses through the northern end of the neighborhood on Kelly Avenue, then travels along Falls Road on its way to Downtown Baltimore.
+The LocalLink 94 (BaltimoreLink) bus crosses through the northern end of the neighborhood on Kelly Avenue, then travels along Falls Road on its way to Downtown Baltimore.
 After crossing the Jones Falls Expressway on Kelly Avenue, it stops at the Mount Washington Light Rail Stop and continues to the Rogers Avenue Metro station.

-Route 60 (MTA Maryland) also passes through the neighborhood on Kelly Avenue as it travels between the Reisterstown Road Plaza Metro station and Brooklandville, Maryland.
+LocalLink 34 (BaltimoreLink) also passes through the neighborhood on Kelly Avenue as it travels between the Reisterstown Road Plaza Metro station and Brooklandville, Maryland.

-Route 44 (MTA Maryland) provides crosstown bus service on Northern Parkway, along the community's southern edge.
+LocalLink 30 (BaltimoreLink) provides crosstown bus service on Northern Parkway, along the community's southern edge.